Imamate of Aussa: Internal conflict

 This polity was marred with internal conflicts between the Harla and the imams.
-The Dardöra (Darod) imams who had established themselves in Aussa alongside the Harla already established in the region was then followed by other allies and supporters of Imam Muhammad Gasa in 1585.
+The Dardöra imams who had established themselves in Aussa alongside the Harla already established in the region was then followed by other allies and supporters of Imam Muhammad Gasa in 1585.
 Their arrival in the region created tension with the Dardōra and with the Harla already established in the region.
 The Harla who had already established themselves in Aussa came into conflict with the nomadic Afars who surrounded Aussa.
 An Arabic chronicle reports that only 8 years after the transfer of the capital to Aussa, they began to raid one of the major caravan routes.
 This led to fierce fighting in which 10 noblemen were killed.

-The established Dardöra (Darod) were in permanent disunity, while the sedentary Awsimára were torn between allegiance and resistance.
+The established Harla were in permanent disunity, while the sedentary Awsimára were torn between allegiance and resistance.
 Around 1628–1636, Ahmad Yäwwi, chief of the Harla, restructured the land system by tracing the boundaries of the fields.
 This led to tensions between the imams and the sedentary locals, including the Harla, who became the landowners (known as baddá-h abbá).
 However, the stages that led to the expansion of the Debné and We'ima to the west and south of the oasis, as well as the Mödaytó to the north, remain not completely known.
 It is believed that this expansion was favored by the Harla, who were in search of external support in their struggle against the imams.

 With the help of the Mudaito, the Harla burnt the residence of Imam Salmän in Handág, which is believed to be located in Wablé Fánta, at the confluence of the Nangaltá and Afal-Gedé.
 The imam died in 1750, and Salmän is reputed to be the last imam of Gara.
 His successor was the ancestor of the Dúrussó fraction, Mahammad "Düs" (around 1750–1760), who became the first Harla "Sultan" of Awsa and was referred to as "Rais" in Arab chronicles.
 According to Heloise Mercier, the inhabitants of Harar who had migrated to Aussa were unable to maintain their customs and dialect contrary to those who lingered in Harar.
 In the 17th century the induction of upland populations of Harla and Doba into Afar identity would lead to the emergence of the Aussa Sultanate.